jurihock/stftPitchShiftPlugin/README.md

 - [build_windows.bat](build_windows.bat)
 - [build_ubuntu.sh](build_ubuntu.sh)

-The advantage of this method on macOS is that no special Gatekeeper handling is required.
+The advantage of this method on _macOS_ is that no additional _Gatekeeper_ handling is required.

 ## Last but not least

 This project is currently at an early development stage, so expect more highlights to come.

 Stay tuned!